epogrebnyak/lamr/lamr/topics/variable-assignment.md

 Expression to the right of the `=` operator (`7 * 15`) is evaluated first and the result of this evaluation (`105`) is attached to the variable name on the left (`dist`).

-When the variable name `volume` is used in your program, Python will know to substitute it for the value stored for that variable.
+When the variable name `dist` is used again in your program, Python will know to substitute it for the value stored for that variable (`105`).
+Same thing happens for `name` and `age` variables.

 **Example 1**.
 Which variables are used in code below?
 What values get assigned to them?